-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.2 Member company has informed factory management and workers about the FWF CoLP and complaints hotline.
-Yes Informing both management and workers about the FWF Code of Labour Practices and complaints hotline is a first step in alerting workers to their rights.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 3.2 Member company has informed factory management and workers about the FWF CoLP and complaints hotline.
+Yes Informing both management and workers about the Fair Wear Code of Labour Practices and complaints hotline is a first step in alerting workers to their rights.
 The Worker Information Sheet is a tool to do this and should be visibly posted at all production locations.
 Photos by company staff, audit reports, checklists from production location visits, etc. 2 2 -2

 Comment: Staff from BP checks that the information sheet for workers is posted in the factories when they visit the production location and via emails and pictures to proof.
-During visits, a special developed BP checklist is used, filled in by technicians, based on the FWF Occupational Health and Safety checklist added with additional issues, such as posting of FWF CoLP in the production location, availability/ access to primary healthcare etc. Pictures of the posted worker information sheet are collected.
+During visits, a special developed BP checklist is used, filled in by technicians, based on the Fair Wear Occupational Health and Safety checklist added with additional issues, such as posting of Fair Wear CoLP in the production location, availability/ access to primary healthcare etc. Pictures of the posted worker information sheet are collected.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.3 Degree to which member company has actively raised awareness of the FWF CoLP and complaints hotline.
-6% After informing workers and management of the FWF CoLP and the complaints hotline, additional awareness raising and training is needed to ensure sustainable improvements and structural worker-management dialogue.
-Training reports, FWF's data on factories enrolled in the WEP basic module.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 3.3 Degree to which member company has actively raised awareness of the FWF CoLP and complaints hotline.
+2% After informing workers and management of the Fair Wear CoLP and the complaints hotline, additional awareness raising and training is needed to ensure sustainable improvements and structural workermanagement dialogue.
+Training reports, Fair Wear's data on factories enrolled in the WEP basic module.
 For alternative training activities: curriculum, training content, participation and outcomes.
 4 6 0

-Comment: BP organised training a WEP Basic training at one production location, responsible for 6% of FOB.
+Comment: BP organised training a WEP Basic training at three production locations, responsible for 2% of FOB.

-Recommendation: FWF recommends members to actively raise awareness about the FWF Code of Labour Practices and FWF complaint hotline among a larger portion of its suppliers.
-The member should ensure good quality systematic training of workers and management on these topics.
-To this end members can either use FWF's Workplace Education Programme (WEP) basic module, or implement training related to the FWF CoLP and complaint hotline through service providers or brand staff.
-FWF guidance on good quality training is available on the Member Hub.
+Recommendation: Fair Wear recommends BP to actively raise awareness about the Fair Wear Code of Labour Practices and Fair Wear complaint helpline among a larger portion of its suppliers.
+BP should ensure good quality systematic training of workers and management on these topics.
+To this end, BP can either use Fair Wear's WEP Basic module, or implement training related to the Fair Wear CoLP and complaint helpline through third-party training providers or brand staff.
+Non-Fair Wear training must follow the standards outlined in Fair Wear's quidance and checklist available on the Member Hub.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.4 All complaints received from production location workers are addressed in accordance with the FWF Complaints Procedure Yes + Preventive steps taken Providing access to remedy when problems arise is a key element of responsible supply chain management.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 3.4 All complaints received from production location workers are addressed in accordance with the FWF Complaints Procedure.
+Yes + Preventive steps taken Providing access to remedy when problems arise is a key element of responsible supply chain management.
 Member company involvement is often essential to resolving issues.
 Documentation that member company has completed all required steps in the complaints handling process.
 6 6 -2

-Comment: BP received several complaints related to worker-management communication.
+Comment: Over the past years, BP received several complaints related to worker-management communication.
 The company has responded to these complaints in line with the Fair Wear Complaints procedure and has organised training in these production locations focused on improving worker-management dialogue.
 In addition, BP is now more aware of this issue and discusses worker-management communication as part of regular discussions with production locations.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.5 Cooperation with other customers in addressing worker complaints at shared suppliers No complaints or cooperation not possible / necessary Because most production locations supply several customers with products, involvement of other customers by the FWF member company can be critical in resolving a complaint at a supplier.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 3.5 Cooperation with other customers in addressing worker complaints at shared suppliers.
+No complaints or cooperation not possible / necessary Because most production locations supply several customers with products, involvement of other customers by the Fair Wear member company can be critical in resolving a complaint at a supplier.
 Documentation of joint efforts, e.g. emails, sharing of complaint data, etc. N/A 2 0